Home improvement loans

 rewiring electrics or re-plumbing old pipes

-The key to successfully adding value to your home is to work out whether the added value to your home will be more than the cost of the work.
+The key to adding value to your home is to work out if the added value will be more than the cost of the work.

-If you borrow money to fund home improvements you’ll need to take borrowing costs, such as interest and fees, into consideration too.
+If you borrow to fund improvements consider the borrowing costs like interest and fees.

-Transforming your garden or internal decorations might be something you can do yourself at a low cost.
+You might be able to transform your garden or internal decorations by yourself at a low cost.

-This way it could be more cost effective when it comes to boosting your home’s value.
+This could be more cost effective when it comes to boosting your home’s value.

 Get a mortgage with Trussle today